Forge Board Chairman

-Dan Ziegler is the Executive Director of the Republican Study Committee, a group of 146 conservative Republicans in the U.S. House of Representatives currently chaired by Congressman Mike Johnson of Louisiana.
+Dan Ziegler is the Executive Director of the Republican Study Committee, a group of 146 conservative Republicans in the U.S. House of Representatives currently chaired by Congressman Jim Banks of Indiana.
 Prior to joining the RSC he served as Managing Director of Government Relations for Heritage Action for America, where he focused on building support for conservative policy on Capitol Hill.

 He has a long history of working in the conservative movement.
 He has worked for several non-profit conservative organizations, including the American Energy Alliance, a free market energy advocacy group.
 His time in government included an earlier period working as the Legislative Director to Congressman Doug Lamborn of Colorado, and as a political appointee in George W. Bush administration at the Department of the Interior under Secretary Dirk Kempthorne.
 He started his career as an intern in Vice President Dick Cheney’s office.
 Originally from the Buckeye State, Dan graduated from Malone College in Canton, Ohio.
 He resides in Alexandria, VA with his wife Rae-Lynn and daughter Adaline.